zhikangfan-jyd/toploansadviser/content/reviews/upstart.md

 date: Apr.16,2021
 category: personal-loan
 author:
-  name: Jessica Cotzin
+  name: Farnoosh Torabi
-  headImg: /data/blogs/img/jessica.webp
+  headImg: /images/6-1_1652173134945.webp
-  desc: Jessica Cotzin is our resident small business and personal loans whiz.
-She is a skilled writer with a bachelor’s in journalism from Florida Atlantic University, providing information to her readers on the loans industry and personal finance.
+  desc: Farnoosh is an award-winning financial expert and best-selling author.
+She's also the creator and host of the incredible daily podcast, So Money.
+On her podcast, she and her guests talk through a variety of money, business, and career topics.
 title: Upstart Review |  Toploansadviser.com
 description: Upstart is a personal loan lender that looks at more than your credit score.
 And it focuses on the potential in your career, whether you just graduated college or you’re climbing the corporate ladder.
 product: {